// fundamentals

 • Builds an interactive Folium map with tooltips and a runoff-potential legend so you can sanity-check the result in the browser.

-• Exports clean files: a GeoPackage of CN polygons, a GeoTIFF raster ready for HEC-HMS or HEC-RAS, an HTML report, and an optional Excel summary.
+• Exports a clean set of files: a GeoPackage of CN polygons, a GeoTIFF raster, an HTML report, an interactive map, and an optional Excel summary.

 02 What it expects